 The format had to be reworked again, as follows:

 Round One: Nations ranked 6-35 in the FIFA World Ranking were drawn into six groups of five.
-Each team will play every other team in their group only once, to be played in October and November 2020.
+Each team will play every other team in their group only once, with the round now scheduled to be played in March and June 2021.
 The six group winners will progress.

 Group A: El Salvador, Antigua and Barbuda, Grenada, Montserrat, US Virgin Islands

 Group C: Curaçao, Guatemala, St Vincent and the Grenadines, Cuba, British Virgin Islands

 Group D: Panama, Dominican Republic, Barbados, Dominica, Anguilla

 Group E: Haiti, Nicaragua, Belize, St Lucia, Turks and Caicos Islands

 Group F: Trinidad and Tobago, St Kitts and Nevis, Guyana, Puerto Rico, Bahamas